 Customer content located within the United States

-Dynamics 365 Government services are provided from datacenters physically located in the United States.
-Dynamics 365 (online) customer content is stored at rest in datacenters physically located only in the US.
+Dynamics 365 US Government services are provided from datacenters physically located in the United States.
+Dynamics 365 for Customer Engagement customer content is stored at rest in datacenters physically located only in the US.

 Restricted data access by administrators